azainab/Python-coding/README.md

 # Python-coding

-# output the list of drawdowns as per concept of finance
+# output the list of drawdowns as per the concept of finance

 import pandas as pd